toluwalojurotimiayeni/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-What do these 3 lines printt
+What does this script print